Bolivia: Air

-The General Directorate of Civil Aeronautics (Dirección General de Aeronáutica Civil—DGAC) formerly part of the FAB, administers a civil aeronautics school called the National Institute of Civil Aeronautics (Instituto Nacional de Aeronáutica Civil—INAC), and two commercial air transport services TAM and TAB.
+The General Directorate of Civil Aeronautics (Dirección General de Aeronáutica Civil—DGAC), formerly part of the FAB, administers a civil aeronautics school called the National Institute of Civil Aeronautics (Instituto Nacional de Aeronáutica Civil—INAC), and two commercial air transport services, TAM and TAB.

 TAM – Transporte Aéreo Militar (the Bolivian Military Airline) was an airline based in La Paz, Bolivia.
 It was the civilian wing of the 'Fuerza Aérea Boliviana' (the Bolivian Air Force), operating passenger services to remote towns and communities in the North and Northeast of Bolivia.
 TAM (a.k.a.
 TAM Group 71) has been a part of the FAB since 1945.
-The airline company has suspended its operations since 23 September 2019.
+The airline suspended its operations since September 2019.

 Boliviana de Aviación, often referred to as simply BoA, is the flag carrier airline of Bolivia and is wholly owned by the country's government.

 A private airline serving regional destinations is Línea Aérea Amaszonas, with services including some international destinations.

 Although a civil transport airline, TAB – Transportes Aéreos Bolivianos, was created as a subsidiary company of the FAB in 1977.
 It is subordinate to the Air Transport Management (Gerencia de Transportes Aéreos) and is headed by an FAB general.
 TAB, a charter heavy cargo airline, links Bolivia with most countries of the Western Hemisphere; its inventory includes a fleet of Hercules C130 aircraft.
 TAB is headquartered adjacent to El Alto International Airport.
 TAB flies to Miami and Houston, with a stop in Panama.

-The three largest, and main international airports in Bolivia are El Alto International Airport in La Paz, Viru Viru International Airport in Santa Cruz, and Jorge Wilstermann International Airport in Cochabamba.
+The three largest and main international airports in Bolivia are El Alto International Airport in La Paz, Viru Viru International Airport in Santa Cruz, and Jorge Wilstermann International Airport in Cochabamba.
 There are regional airports in other cities that connect to these three hubs.

-Rail

 Technology

 Bolivia owns a communications satellite which was offshored/outsourced and launched by China, named Túpac Katari 1.
 In 2015, it was announced that electrical power advancements include a planned $300 million nuclear reactor developed by the Russian nuclear company Rosatom.
-Bolivia was ranked 104th in the Global Innovation Index in 2021, up from 110th in 2019.
+Bolivia was ranked 100th in the Global Innovation Index in 2024, but dropped to rank 111 in the index of 2025.